 2. Dividends paid to the shareholders of a bucket company

-This is a viable option, but there are a couple of things that need to be considered:
+This is a viable option, but there are a couple of things that need to be considered when paying dividends:

 - Shareholders are taxed for the dividend income they receive on an individual level.
 However, they will receive a franking credit for the tax the company has already paid.
 This impact on the tax they need to be paid will need to be carefully considered